usingtechnology/common-hosted-form-service-techdocs/docs/Capabilities/Integrations/Event-Stream-Service.md

 2. `PRIVATE.forms`

 Consumers specify which subjects they wish to process and often use wildcards.
-For example: a consumer can specify `PUBLIC.forms.>` and `PRIVATE.forms.submissions.>`.
+For example, a consumer can specify `PUBLIC.forms.>` and `PRIVATE.forms.submissions.>`.
 This would consume ALL public forms events and only private submission events.

 `PUBLIC.forms` can be consumed by any client.
 These events will contain only metadata and no personal/private information.

 `PRIVATE.forms` can be consumed by any client but not fully understood.
 The payloads of these events will contain encrypted data.
-Only known and approved clients will have the key to decrypt the private information (ex. a form submission).
+Only known and approved clients will have the key to decrypt the private information (ex., a form submission).

 `PRIVATE.forms` events will generally be a superset of the `PUBLIC.forms` events with the extra encrypted information in the payloads.
-As the system evolves there may be more types of `PUBLIC.forms` events that contain different types of metadata (ex. for metrics on Ministry or whether form is API enabled, etc.).
+As the system evolves, there may be more types of `PUBLIC.forms` events that contain different types of metadata (e.g., metrics on Ministry, whether the form is API enabled, etc.).

 ### Events